meilisearch/specifications/text/0118-search-api.md

 ###### 3.1.2.1.12 Geo Search

-The `_geoRadius` operator selects the documents whose geographical coordinates fall within a certain range of a given coordinate.
+- The `_geoRadius` operator selects the documents whose geographical coordinates fall within a certain range of a given coordinate.
+See [GeoSearch](0059-geo-search.md) for more information.
+- The `_geoBoundingBox` operator selects the documents whose geographical coordinates fall within a square described by the given coordinates.
 See [GeoSearch](0059-geo-search.md) for more information.

 ##### 3.1.2.2.
 Array Syntax